The health of both medical students and medical school staff is a priority for Medical Deans and its members.

 Studies have highlighted that medical students have high levels of stress, burnout and psychological distress compared to other professional groups.
 In response to these findings, Medical Deans established a Student Health Committee in 2017.
 This transitioned to become the Student and Staff Support Committee (SSSC) at the end of 2021, as it became clear that medical school staff, as well as students, were struggling with the additional workload, stress and disruptions caused by the impacts of the COVID-19 pandemic.

-The SHC provides a forum for medical schools to collaborate on best practice approaches to improving the health of students, including developing evidence based strategies and sharing resources.
-The committee comprises of eligible Deans from member medical schools, as well as the President and Vice President of the Australian Medical Students’ Association (AMSA) and the Prestident of the New Zealand Medical Students’ Association (NZMSA).
+The SSSC provides a forum for medical schools to collaborate together and with student leads on best practice approaches to improving the health of students and staff, including developing evidence-based strategies and sharing ideas, experiences and resources.
+The committee includes Deans, academic leads and student support professionals, as well as the President and Vice President of the Australian Medical Students’ Association (AMSA) and the President of the New Zealand Medical Students’ Association (NZMSA).

 - Hosted a webinar given by Professor Helen Christensen (from the Black Dog Institute) which discussed research trials and translational research to better understand how to prevent the onset and severity of anxiety, depression and suicidal behaviour among the health workforce, with a specific focus on junior doctors and medical staff

-- Developed and administered a questionnaire to capture successful practices of support services for medical students across all Australian and New Zealand medical schools
+- Shared examples of successful practices of support services for medical students across the network of Australian and New Zealand medical schools

-- Provided feedback to the Consensus Statement on Medical Student Wellbeing that was circulated to members by Medical Deans
+- Provided feedback to the Consensus Statement on Medical Student Wellbeing published in March 2019.